Louis VII of France: Early reign

-After this battle, Louis refused to travel by land any further and boarded ships at Antalya.
+After this battle, Louis refused to travel by land any further and boarded ships at Adalia, but left his army walk across Isauria, which Odo of Deuil reports took more than a month.
 He finally reached Antioch in March 1148.
 His queen Eleanor supported her uncle, Raymond of Poitiers, and prevailed upon Louis to help Antioch against Aleppo.
 But Louis' interest lay in Jerusalem, and so he slipped out of Antioch in secret and went to Jerusalem.
 He united with King Conrad III of Germany and King Baldwin III of Jerusalem to lay siege to Damascus; this ended in disaster and the campaign was abandoned after just four days.
 Louis decided to leave the Holy Land, despite the protests of Eleanor, who still wanted to help her doomed uncle Raymond, after Easter of 1149.
 Departing from Acre, he returned to France via Italy, and after visiting Roger II of Sicily and Pope Eugene III, crossed the Alps and reached Paris in November.